White Pass and Yukon Route: 1946–1982

 In May, 1947, the railroad purchased its last steam locomotives.
 These were a pair of 2-8-2 Mikado type engines built by the Baldwin Locomotive Works of Philadelphia, numbered No. 72 and No. 73.

 In 1951, the White Pass and Yukon Corporation Ltd., a new holding company, was incorporated to acquire the three railway companies comprising the WP&YR from the White Pass and Yukon Company, Ltd., which was in liquidation.
 The railway was financially restructured.
 While most other narrow-gauge systems in North America were closing around this time, the WP&YR remained open.
 In 1959, the first dividend to stockholders was paid: 10 cents per share.

 The railroad began dieselizing in the mid to late 1950s: one of the few North American narrow-gauge railroads to do so.
 The railroad bought shovelnose diesels from General Electric, and later road-switchers from American Locomotive Company (ALCO) and Montreal Locomotive Works, as well as a few small switchers.
-On June 30, 1964, the line retired its last steam locomotive.
+On June 30, 1964, both Nos.
+72 and 73 were retired from revenue service and replaced by diesels.

 The railroad was an early pioneer of intermodal freight traffic, commonly called containerization; advertising of the time referred to it as the Container Route.
 The WP&YR owned an early container ship (Clifford J. Rogers, built in 1955), and in 1956 introduced containers, although these were far smaller than the truck-sized containers that came into use in the United States in 1956 and could not readily be handed off to other railroads or ship lines.

 The Faro lead-zinc mine opened in 1969.
 The railway was upgraded with seven new 1200 hp locomotives from ALCO, new freight cars, ore buckets, a straddle carrier at Whitehorse to transfer from the railway's new fleet of trucks, a new ore dock at Skagway, and assorted work on the rail line to improve alignment.
 In the fall of 1969, a new tunnel and bridge that bypassed Dead Horse Gulch were built to replace the tall steel cantilever bridge that could not carry the heavier trains.
 This enormous investment made the company dependent on continued ore traffic to earn the revenue, and left the railway vulnerable to loss of that ore-carrying business.